 Whitesands Bay, Sennen, West Cornwall

 Located near to Land's End, Whitesands Bay is a strip of white sand beach that stretches a mile long.
 This is a perfect spot for a summer dip, when there will be a fully-trained lifeguard on duty to keep an eye on swimmers.
+Check out the local conditions on our webcam of Sennen Cove.

 Port Gaverne, North Cornwall